Researchers from the Beckley/Sant Pau Research Programme have shared the latest on the effects of ayahuasca on neurogenesis. And, it’s lookin’ good.

 The Hippocampus: Learning and Memory

-In a famous study, researchers looked at the brain of cab drivers in London who have to pretty much memorize the city and how to get around it in order to become a driver.
-The study found that the hippocampus area had more volume, in a sense, than us normal folk.
+In a famous study, researchers looked at the brain of cab drivers in London who have to pretty much memorize the city in order to pass the test.
+Their hippocampus area had more volume, in a sense than us normal folk.

 Ayahuasca Makes Neuron Babies

-In short, it sounds like these are two areas of the brain where we’d want baby cells to born.
-If ayahuasca does stimulate the growth of cells in the hippocampus alone, which it does, this could open up a realm of possibilities for research not only into psychiatric or emotional issues but also degenerative diseases.
 There has been much research going into a variety of psychedelics, but this specific study has gone where no others have thus far.
 The alkaloids in ayahuasca are making neuron babies in the hippocampus area of the brain.
-It even appears that these alkaloids nurture and accelerate the development of these cells into maturity.